Atlas-of-Kaeon/The-One-Library/The One Library/2 - Wonders/1 - References/1 - Guides/2 - Contents/1 - Scripture/2 - Christian/README.md

 </p>

 There are 66 books of the Christian Bible that are common to all mainstream denominations of Christianity.
-Most protestant churches rely solely on these, but some churchs, including the Roman Catholic and Eastern Ordthodox churches incorporate additional documents into their scripture.
+Most protestant churches rely solely on these, but some churches, including the Roman Catholic and Eastern Ordthodox churches incorporate additional documents into their scripture.

-Any document outside the mainstrem canon that some claim to be divinely inspired is referred to as apocryphal, and any apocryphal document that is used by at least one significant Christian denomination is referred to as deuterocanonical.
+Any document outside the mainstream canon that some claim to be divinely inspired is referred to as apocryphal, and any apocryphal document that is used by at least one significant Christian denomination is referred to as deuterocanonical.